Japanese Covered Bridge in Hoi An City

 • Entrance fee: 150,000 VDN/guest.
 The ticket covers the five monuments in Hoi An Ancient Town.

 When you visit the Japanese Bridge, you need a ticket.
-The entrance fee for this site is also included with other monuments in one.
+The entrance fee for this site is also included with other monuments.
 If you have already used all slots in the other spots, you can still cross the bridge with that ticket, but not enter inside the temple that is next to the bridge.
 Thus, please always keep your ticket when you enter the ancient town!

 Vietnamdrive’s tip